 For example, if you like to trade at night but the particular trading plan you’ve implemented is better suited for daytime trading, it won’t work.

-Instead of finding a trading plan and making yourself adjust to its parameters, build a plan that serves and is focused around you.
-Make sure the timeframe focus is inline with your needs, as well as the risk you’re willing to take, and your trading setup.
+Instead of finding a rock solid trading plan and making yourself adjust to its parameters, build a plan that serves and is focused around you.
+Make sure the timeframe focus is in line with your needs, as well as the risk you’re willing to take, and your trading setup.

 This sounds a bit silly, doesn’t it?
 Who would build an incomplete trading plan?
 Well, the answer is more people than you’d expect.